 Years back, I had this big idea that I strongly believed in and felt that it could be a game-changer for my employer.
-I had everything down.
+I had everything down to be a digital transformation champion.
 The design.
 The prototype.
 The user experience.
 The hockey stick graph.
 The customer persona.
 The target market.
 The strategy.
 However, knowing my CFO from my experience, I felt nervous about pitching.
 I often heard these voices in my head that CFOs don’t believe in big ideas.
 Their role is to shut them down.

-Over the years, as I participated in thousands of meetings with a variety of financial executives, I’ve come to understand that they are one of the best people to pitch to as they can’t afford to be biased in their role.
+Over the years, as I participated in thousands of meetings with a variety of financial executives, I’ve come to understand that they are one of the best people to pitch to.
+Why?
+Because they can’t afford to be biased in their role.
 We just need to know what they care for.
 I am pretty sure you have felt the same.
-As an IT manager, you may have been thinking of replacing that 20-year-old legacy ERP with a modern cloud-based ERP system, but not sure if you feel confident enough to talk to your management.
+As a digital transformation champion, you may have been thinking of replacing that 20-year-old legacy ERP with a modern cloud-based ERP system.
+But not sure if you feel confident enough to talk to your management.
 Read on to learn the things CFOs or executives look for when you pitch to them.

 A good pitch consists of four essential components:

-Now you must be wondering that as an IT manager where you would get the market data and field insight about what customers care for and how competitors might be doing against you.
+Now you must be wondering how as a digital transformation champion where you would get the market data and field insight about what customers care for and how competitors might be doing against you.

 While ideas are great, what excites CFOs is the numbers.
 If you don’t have experience crunching numbers for the ROI or TCO analysis, make friends with interns in the finance department with formal education in NPV and future cash flow analysis who may have wanted to get in front of the CFOs to show off their analytical skills.
 Recruit them in your pitch team.
 Let them sell for you.
 The more team members you have who are willing to sell for you, the merrier.